Shippable/docs/sources/platform/visibility/account/custom-view.md

 You can remove any selected projects, flags or jobs from the selected list.
 You can also add new projects, flags or jobs to the view.

 ##Delete a custom view
-To delete a custom goto that view and click on the `edit` icon.
+To delete a custom view, go to that view and click on the `Edit` icon.
 Goto the `DELETE VIEW` panel at the bottom of the page.
-Click on `delete` button to delete the view.
+Click on `Delete` button to delete the view.
 <img src="/images/platform/visibility/delete-custom-view.png" alt="delete custom view page" style="width:700px;"/>

 # Further Reading